Joanna Cargill: Jean Grey School For Higher Learning

-Following the X-Men's Schism, Frenzy decided to leave Utopia alongside Wolverine and other former X-Men to re-open the Jean Grey School For Higher Learning.
-Her reasons for leaving were based on her love for Cyclops, not wanting to fall back into old habits and to make a positive change in her life.
+Following the X-Men's Schism, Frenzy leaves Utopia alongside Wolverine and other former X-Men to re-open the Jean Grey School For Higher Learning.
 Before departing Utopia, she assists Rogue and a few other X-Men in saving Ariel.

-Frenzy allied herself with Wolverine's team in the initial fight between the Avengers and X-Men.
-Choosing to stay with the Students of the Jean Grey School for Higher Learning, Frenzy was soon drawn into the conflict when a team Avengers consisting of She-Hulk, Falcon and Moon Knight were sent to watch over the Mutants.
-This soon escalated into a fight between the two teams.
-When the Phoenix Five returned to Earth to remake the Earth into their own Utopia, Frenzy assisted them in helping to dismantle a Militia force in Narobia.

-Allied with the Inhumans

 Following the release of the Terrigen Mist clouds on Earth and their threat to mutants, Frenzy chose to ally herself with Crystal and her team of Inhumans.
-Working as a covert agent of the Inhumans she helped to save countless mutants in danger of being killed by the Terrigen Clouds.

 Dawn and Fall of X

-In the new status quo for mutants post House of X and Powers of X, Professor X and Magneto invite all mutants to live on Krakoa and welcome even former enemies into their fold.
-Frenzy is seen amongst the crowd of villainous mutants that arrive on Krakoa via portal.

-Some time later, she joins the newly reinstated S.W.O.R.D. satellite (post X of Swords) as Intergalactic Ambassador.
+In House of X and Powers of X, Frenzy joins the mutant nation of Krakoa.
+She later joins the newly reinstated S.W.O.R.D. satellite (post X of Swords) as Intergalactic Ambassador.

 Frenzy was included in the third annual vote to join the X-Men.
 In a twist, all options were added into a new incarnation of the X-Men, only to be killed by Nimrod at the Hellfire Gala.
-The team (consisting of Dazzler, Jubilee, Prodigy and Cannonball) are resurrected and guided in a hunt for a version of Moira X in the Moira Engine.
+The team are resurrected and guided in a hunt for a version of Moira X in the Moira Engine.